type

 9. The Green Roof Getaway: Roofing That Gives Back to Nature

 First, they insulate your home.
 My friend Jake has one, and his AC bill in summer is half of what his neighbors pay.
-Last year, it was 95 degrees outside—hot enough to fry an egg on the sidewalk (he tested it, don’t ask).
+Last year, it was 95 degrees outside—hot enough to fry an egg on the sidewalk (he tested it, don’t ask.
+The egg didn’t fully fry, just got runny, and he sent a photo to our group chat with the caption “Summer in the city”).
 His house?
 A cool 72.
 He said he didn’t even turn the AC on until 6 PM.
+I was over there once, and it felt like a different planet—my apartment was 85 degrees that day.

 Second, they absorb rainwater.
 No more runoff that makes the sewers flood—remember last spring, when it rained for a week and I had to wade through puddles to get to my car?
-My shoes were soaked for days.
+My shoes were soaked for days, and I had to air them out on my balcony (Gary judged me for it).
 Jake’s green roof soaks up most of the rain, so his yard stays dry.
+No puddles, no soggy shoes.

 Fourth?
 They look amazing.
 Imagine looking out your bedroom window and seeing a roof covered in grass, flowers, and even small shrubs.
-It’s like having a park right above you—no more staring at a boring asphalt roof that gets hot enough to burn your hand if you touch it.
+It’s like having a park right above you—no more staring at a boring asphalt roof that gets hot enough to burn your hand if you touch it (I’ve done that.
+Ouch).

 10. The Shipping Container Sanctuary: Repurposing for Paradise

 Shipping containers are everywhere.
 Millions of them sit unused in ports around the world, just taking up space and collecting rust.
-I saw a documentary about them once—they showed piles of containers taller than buildings.
-It made me sad—all that potential, just sitting there.
-But turn these steel giants into cozy, modern living spaces.
+I saw a documentary about them once—they showed piles of containers taller than buildings, and I thought, “That’s so much wasted potential.”
+It made me sad—all that steel, just sitting there.
+But then I learned you can turn these steel giants into cozy, modern living spaces.

 I used to think they’d look like… well, a metal box.
-Cold, industrial, no personality—like living in a storage unit.
+Cold, industrial, no personality—like living in a storage unit (I’ve rented those.
+They’re dark, dusty, and smell like old cardboard).
 But no. People cut out big windows, paint them bright colors (I saw one painted mint green that looked like a beach house!), and even stack them to make lofts.
+It’s like giving a boring old box a makeover.

 My brother-in-law, Mike, is building one right now.
-I’ve been helping him on weekends—mostly holding tools and handing him nails (I’m not great at the actual building part).
+I’ve been helping him on weekends—mostly holding tools and handing him nails (I’m not great at the actual building part.
+I once hammered a nail into his shoe.
+Oops).
 I was skeptical at first.
 “Isn’t this just a metal box?”
 I asked him.
 “It’s gonna be freezing in winter.”
 He rolled his eyes, said “Wait till you see the kitchen,” and kept hammering.

 He was right.
 The kitchen has a concrete countertop he made himself—got cement on his jeans, still hasn’t washed it out.
 “It’s a badge of honor,” he says.
-There’s a stainless steel sink and a sliding glass door that opens to a deck.
+There’s a stainless steel sink and a sliding glass door that opens to a deck (he built that too—with my “help”).
 It’s industrial-chic but totally cozy—like something you’d see in a design magazine, not a repurposed container.
+I even told him it looks “fancy,” and he acted like he didn’t care, but I saw him smile.

 And it’s fast.
 They put the main structure up in a week.
-No waiting 6 months for construction, no dealing with contractors who show up late and blame “traffic.”
+No waiting 6 months for construction, no dealing with contractors who show up late and blame “traffic” (we’ve all been there).
 Mike says the whole thing will be done by fall.
-I’m already planning the housewarming party—bringing a plant, obviously (Gary needs a friend).
+I’m already planning the housewarming party—bringing a plant, obviously (Gary needs a friend.
+Maybe a succulent named Sally?).

 11. The Cob Cottage Charm: Sculpted Homes with Soul

 I watched a documentary about a couple, Lena and Tom, who built one a few months ago.
 I was hooked.
 They spent months mixing cob in a big tub—mud under their nails, clothes covered in dirt, but they were laughing the whole time.
-They’d throw mud at each other, then clean it off with hoses, and go back to mixing.
-Their dog, a golden retriever named Daisy, kept trying to play in the mud—they had to put a little fence around the tub to keep her out.
+They’d throw mud at each other, then clean it off with hoses (they looked like kids playing in a puddle), and go back to mixing.
+Their dog, a golden retriever named Daisy, kept trying to play in the mud—she’d sneak over, dip her paw in, and run away with a muddy print on the grass.
+They had to put a little fence around the tub to keep her out, but she’d still sit there and whine.
+It was cute.

 They shaped the walls by hand, adding little curves here and there.
-They built a reading nook into the living room—complete with a cushion made from old fabric: t-shirts from their college days (Lena had a vintage Fleetwood Mac one), bandanas, even an old curtain from their first apartment.
+They built a reading nook into the living room—complete with a cushion made from old fabric: t-shirts from their college days (Lena had a vintage Fleetwood Mac one that was so faded you could barely see the logo), bandanas, even an old curtain from their first apartment (it had little flowers on it).
 The end result?
 A cottage with curved walls, a fireplace that looked like it grew out of the floor, and windows that framed the forest perfectly—like looking at a painting every time you glance outside.

 That’s the magic of cob—you’re not just building a home; you’re creating something that reflects you.
 Cob is also sustainable—all the materials are natural and easy to find (you can even get the mud from your own backyard, though you might have to fight your dog for it).
 And it’s warm and quiet, like living in a hug.